stanozm/DiagramExtractor/README.md

 The output pdf file is created in the DiagramExtractor.jar file directory.

 This utility also requires the included Apache pdfbox library.
-The whole bundel can be downloaded from https://drive.google.com/file/d/0B4kAt0BgOp7aTF8zYWIyN2tJemM/view?usp=sharing
+The whole bundle can be downloaded from https://drive.google.com/file/d/0B4kAt0BgOp7aTF8zYWIyN2tJemM/view?usp=sharing

 The input diretory with reports should contain only the pdf report files and nothing else.